AlexCharlton/site-generator/README.md

 - `:default-language`: A language code that is set to be the default language for the site.
 Defaults to `en`.
 May only be defined in the top-level config file.
 - `:depends`: The list of paths and files, relative to the content directory, that the files for which this variable applies depend upon for generation.
 Every time a file that is depended upon is modified, the file that depends on it will be regenerated.
 - `:directory-slug`: The string that will be used to represent the URL of the directory of the config file where `directory-slug` was defined.
 May only be defined in a config file.
+- `:exclude`: A list of line-separated Rsync pattern strings, indicating which files or directories should be excluded while publishing the site.
+This can be helpful when there are files on the server that you don’t want to be touched.
 - `:extension`: The file extension that will be used for the affected pages, when they are generated.
 - `:highlight`: `true` or `false` -- whether or not Pandoc will highlight code blocks that have a language specified.
 The highlighting will only be visible with an appropriate CSS file.
 See the [example code highlighting CSS file](https://github.com/AlexCharlton/site-generator/tree/master/examples/code-highlight.css).
 Defaults to `true`.
 - `:languages`: A space or comma separated list of language codes.
 A site for every language code listed will be generated.
 Defaults to `en`.
 May only be defined in the top-level config file.